-In God is Red, Vine Deloria, Jr. famously argued that Native religious traditions are oriented fundamentally in space, in contrast to the time-oriented traditions of Christianity and Judaism.
+In God is Red (1972), Vine Deloria, Jr. famously argued that Native religious traditions are oriented fundamentally in space, in contrast to the time-oriented traditions of Christianity and Judaism.
 Such a worldview is ensconced in the idioms, if not structures, of many spoken Native languages.
-Yet, despite persistent romanticized images which paint a picture of “noble savages” who are able to instinctively and silently glide through the forest, living in balance with particular landscapes has been the fruit of hard work among Native peoples as well as a product of worldview.
-In other words, Native American religious worldviews promote moral standing of non-human life—right relations with plants, animals, and the spirits that stand behind and through non-human life—, an aspiration that requires sophisticated ethical disciplines and ritual labor.
+Yet despite persistent romanticized images which paint a picture of “noble savages” who are able to instinctively and silently glide through the forest, living in balance with particular landscapes has been the fruit of hard work among Native peoples as well as a product of worldview.
+In other words, Native American religious worldviews promote moral standing of non-human life—right relations with plants, animals, and the spirits that stand behind and through non-human life.
+This is an aspiration that requires sophisticated ethical disciplines and ritual labor.

 Still, even though certain places on landscapes have been sacred in the customary sense of being wholly distinct from the profane and its activity, many places sacred to Native peoples have been sources of material as well as spiritual sustenance.
 Likewise, many sacred practices of living on landscapes are incorporated into sustaining physical life.
 In the reckoning of Native peoples, pursuits like harvesting wild rice in the Western Great Lakes or spearing fish in the Pacific Northwest can be at once religious and economic in ways that have been difficult for Western courts to acknowledge.
 Places and practices have often had both sacred and instrumental value.

-That sacred Native lifeways have only partly corresponded to the modern Western language of “religion” has not stopped Native communities from seeking protection of their freedom to exercise and benefit from those lifeways.
-Although the free exercise of religion is ostensibly protected by the First Amendment of the U.S. Constitution, certain cultural freedoms are seen by many native communities in the same manner as religious freedoms.
+Sacred Native life-ways have only partly corresponded to the modern Western language of “religion,” but this has not stopped Native communities from seeking protection of their freedom to exercise and benefit from those life-ways.
+Although the free exercise of religion is ostensibly protected by the First Amendment of the U.S. Constitution, certain cultural freedoms are seen by many Native communities in the same manner as religious freedoms.
 In the days of treaty making (formally closed by Congress in 1871) and in subsequent years of negotiated agreements, Native communities often stipulated protections of certain places and practices.
 Lakota leaders did this in the Fort Laramie Treaty when they specifically exempted the Paha Sapa, subsequently called the Black Hills, from land cessions.
 In 1837, Ojibwe leaders expressly retained in the treaty process the “usufruct” rights to hunt, fish, and gather on lands otherwise ceded to the United States.

 But these and other treaty agreements have been honored neither by American citizens nor the United States government.
 Native communities have struggled to secure their rights and interests within the legal and political system of the United States despite working in English—and in legal language, in particular—that does not easily give voice to Native regard for sacred places, practices, and lifeways.